danduk82/poc_oereb_logger/README.md

 The current state uses the logger written in folder `sqlalchemylogger/` and is configured to send both application and apache-like logs to a sqlite DB.
 If the DB does not exist, it is created at the first use of the logger.

+NB: the contents of folder `logger` are another (uncessful) test but kept for further discussion.

 Whe generate apache-like logs using [Paste.Translogger](https://github.com/cdent/paste/blob/master/paste/translogger.py), which is a giant wrapper around the WSGI application.

 Everything is configured in `development.ini`.